PHQuyAn/ADY201m-FPT/README.md

 Python Project for Data Science:
                           https://coursera.org/share/13386a687475eb49a3e33e4a0cd1e409

-I'm so grateful for all the knowledge and guidance Lecturer Tăng Quang Hiếu has provided me in ADY201m.
-Thank you, sir! 🌟👨‍🏫
+Thank you for the courses and lecturer! 🌟👨‍🏫